operator-playground-io/crunchy-postgres/cover.md

 The image rollout can occur over the course of several days.

 To stay up-to-date on when releases are made available in the [Crunchy Data Developer Portal](https://www.crunchydata.com/developers), please sign up for the [Crunchy Data Developer Program Newsletter](https://www.crunchydata.com/developers/newsletter)

+### Objective of tutorial:

+In this tutorial,we are going to cover following topics:

+- How to Install Crunchy PostgreSQL Operator and verify its successful installation.
+- How to create a DB using Crunchy PostgreSQL Operator
+- How to use a PostgreSQL DB cluster created by the operator in an application.
+- How to use Crunchy PostgreSQL Operator (PGO)